OpenFlutter/fluwx/README.md

 For Android, you shall know to how generate signature for your app in [this page](https://developers.weixin.qq.com/doc/oplatform/Downloads/Android_Resource.html).
 And you have to understand the difference between debug signature and release signature.
 Once the signature is incorrect, then you'll get `errCode = -1`.

+It' better to register your API as early as possible.

 ## Capability Document